rhodyrstats/intro_r_workshop/lessons/01_basics.md

 3. Create a new project.
 Name it "intro_r_workshop".
 We will use this for the rest of the workshop.

 4. Create a new "R Script"" in the Source Pane, save that file into your newly created project and name it "lesson1.R".
+It'll just be a blank text file at this point.

+5. Download the [R code for the workshop](intro_r_code.R) and save it in the project folder.

 ##Workflow
 Before we jump into details on data in R we need to introduce a few of the basics about working in the console, working via scripts, and workspaces/projects.
 We will also start working with some simple, yet important R functions.